Snacks for Football Players – How to Fuel Your Performance

 Hydration for Football Players

-When planning your snacks for football workouts or games – don’t forget about the importance of hydration.
 Dehydration negatively impacts performance and cognitive function.
 It also increases your chance of developing a heat illness, especially when exercising in a hot and humid environment (1).

 Football players should be mindful about drinking plenty of water and other beverages throughout the day to ensure they go into practice well-hydrated.

-Consuming fruits and vegetables that contain a high-water content can also assist with helping you stay hydrated.
-Foods such as watermelon, cantaloupe, oranges, strawberries, cucumbers, and celery all have a high-water content and make a great addition to your performance diet.
+Foods such as watermelon, cantaloupe, oranges, strawberries, cucumbers, and celery all have a high-water content and make a great addition to an athlete’s meal plan.

 Hydration for Football Players During Activity

-When you sweat your body loses both fluid and electrolytes.
-Consuming a sports drink during activity can assist you with replacing both fluid and electrolyte losses.
-Drinking a sports drink that contains carbohydrates (regular sports drink not a zero-calorie drink) can also assist with providing extra energy for your workout.
+Drinking a sports drink that contains carbohydrates (regular sports drink not a zero-calorie drink) can also assist with providing extra energy for their workout.

 Snacks for Football Players - Rehydrate - Drink 20-24 oz of fluid for each pound of body weight lost during the activity